rcmaniac25/stethoscope/Docs/Tasks.md

 ### Templates

+This is to simply the complex task of figuring out how the program runs to make it easier to debug.
+(RCM) If there's any "hack" to the concept of this program, it's this.
+But this at least simplifies work without, say, integrating LLVM to parse code. (/RCM)

+#### Log Template

 Basic idea: user provides "this is how log lines are structured in the content section", that way we know how to parse them without guessing.
 That way we get a log, parse it's structure, and can start to read through it and use it's contents

+#### Code Template

+Basic idea: a graph of function calls.
+At minimum, just know when one function calls another.
+At best, know control structures, where logs are called, and handle function pointers.

 ### Smart Function Building